alariclg/alariclg/README.md

 # Hi
 I'm Alaric,

-I'm a french fullstack developper, currently working as a Freelance !
+I'm a french fullstack developper, working as CTO for Just Coaching Company !

 You can also hire me for a remote job : all over the world 👨‍💻🌐